Giant 'face-scape' portrait opens on Washington's National Mall

 He drew his inspiration from his upbringing in New Jersey, where his boyhood friends came from various ethnic and national backgrounds.
 The $500,000 project was funded through private donations.

-The best view of the portrait is from the top of the 555-foot-high (170-meter-high) Washington Monument or from airplanes landing at or taking off from Ronald Reagan Washington National Airport.
+The best view of the portrait is from the top of the 555-foot-high (170-meter-high) Lincoln Memorial or from airplanes landing at or taking off from Ronald Reagan Washington National Airport.
 Visitors can view the portrait on the ground until it is removed at the end of October.

-(This version of the story corrects reference to best view being from Washington Monument instead of Lincoln Memorial in the 11th paragraph)

 (Reporting by Ian Simpson; Editing by Mohammad Zargham)